MileHacker Logo

 • Credit and debit cards find wide acceptance in larger establishments, but less so with smaller shops or street vendors.

-• Many international cards may not function directly with local point-of-sale systems, rendering cash or mobile payment a must.
+• Many international cards may not function in direct contact with local point-of-sale systems, rendering cash or mobile payment a must.

 • Set up WeChat Pay or Alipay prior to your arrival; these mobile apps are indispensable for daily transactions.